wely/DevCamp/HOL/dotnet/13-azure-functions/README.md

 1. Add a status attribute to the CosmosDB records, and add logic to your Azure Function to only send the confirmation upon initial creation (and ideally, with logic to ensure the mail is only sent once per incident)
 2. Add an "e-mail" attribute to the CosmosDB record, and populate it in the IncidentController using the current user's address (or allow the user to enter their own address by adding a property to the creation form).
 Use this email attribute instead of the hard-coded address we used in this module.
 3. Add error checking to Exercise 3 - CosmosDB documents are unstructured, so a production quality application would have safety logic ensuring we get all fields we need and handling appropriately (default values or failing)
+4. Disable the e-mail functionality in the IncidentController from HOL3 to prevent duplicate mailings